Sunday, April 28, 2019 | 2:00 PM

-On this 5-mile round-trip walk, we have high hopes of spotting majestic birds soaring, perching, and nesting.
-Bald eagles and another type of endangered species already have been spotted out on the River island and up on the cliffs, and the tree foliage shouldn’t be too far advanced to obscure the view.
+On this 5-mile round-trip walk, we have high hopes of spotting majestic birds.
+Bald eagles and another type of endangered species are often seen out on the River Island and up on the Nockamixon Cliffs, and the tree foliage shouldn’t be too far advanced to obscure the view.

-Our favorite nature photographer and birder Carole Mebus will accompany us on the walk and share her experiences of photo-documenting bald eagles at this location.
-She has captured images of eagles in flight, perched on their favorite sycamore tree, taking dips in the River, and, best of all, nesting.
-The photos of eaglets peeping from the nest and juveniles showing off their adolescent attitude have been Facebook favorites.
+Our favorite nature photographer and birder Carole Mebus will accompany us on the walk and share her experiences of photo-documenting bald eagles and other raptors at this location.
+She has captured images of eagles in flight, perched on sycamore limbs, taking dips in the River, and, best of all, nesting.
+Her photos of eaglets peeping from the nest and later showing off their adolescent attitude are amazing.

 Birds won’t be the only attraction on the walk.
-Our trip will begin at the Durham lock and aqueduct where there are so many stories to share from iron-making to Durham boats, to caves occupied by Native Americans and bats.
-We will follow the towpath south past Trauger’s Farm Market to the Gallows Run Aqueduct, named for either a prominent resident or a failed suspenders incident, depending upon the source.
-There the dramatic Nockamixon Cliffs come into full view.
-Rising straight up 300 feet, their waterfalls and wildflowers make them especially beautiful in the spring.
-Lock 20, where we will envision the mill, covered bridge and other buildings that once stood on the site, will be our turnaround point.
-On our return trek, we will take in the northbound sights.
+On our way south on the towpath, we will stop at the Durham lock and aqueduct to hear about iron-making, Durham boats, and limestone caves occupied by Native Americans and bats.
+As we cross the Gallows Run Aqueduct, the Nockamixon Cliffs will come into full view.
+Rising straight up 300 feet, their waterfalls and flowers make them especially beautiful in the spring.
+Our turnaround point will be Lock 20, where we can envision the mill and covered bridge that once stood on the site.
+On our return trek, we’ll keep our eyes open for soaring wings and take in the northbound sights.

 Come spotting with us and hear some stories, too.